Cancelled – The Beauty of Kunqu 崑曲精華折子戲 【琴挑、問病】【昭君出塞】

 Pan Be-Zhen is studying to become a Government official.
 He traveled to the capital city to take the national civil service examination.
 Having failed the examination, he was too embarrassed to return home.
 Instead, he lodged in his Aunt’s Monastery to study for the next examination.
 There Pan and Chen met for the first time.
 Without knowledge of their marriage engagement, they fell in love almost at first sight.

-In the first scene “Heartstring of a Zither”, Pan encounters Meao-Chang again, he expresses his feeling by playing a love song with a zither.
+In the first scene “Flirting with the Zither”, Pan encounters Meao-Chang again, he expresses his feeling by playing a love song with a zither.
 She is moved but nevertheless rejects his pursue for her being a nun.
 In the second scene “Visiting at the Sick bed”, Pan misses her so much that he becomes ill.
 Meao-Chang comes with his aunt to comfort him while he was ill.
 She expresses concern but remains uncommitted.

 The play has a happy ending.
 Eventually, Pan succeeds in the examination and became a Mandarin.
 Now his father considers him to be eligible for marriage, and reveal to him his childhood engagement.
 He then realizes that his beloved was actually his official fiancé.
 Pan and Chen are finally reunited in happy matrimony.